Cryrivers/motif-ts/README.md

 **Dead Simple.
 Fully Typed.
 Effortlessly Orchestrated.**

 `motif-ts` is a type-safe workflow orchestrator for TypeScript.
-It allows you to build complex state machines and workflows with fully typed steps, dynamic edge conditions, and time-travel debugging capabilities.
+It lets you build complex state machines and workflows with fully typed steps, dynamic edge conditions, and time-travel debugging capabilities.
 It is designed to be framework-agnostic while providing first-class support for React.

 ## Packages